-This very large sheltered harbor is rich in human history, we plan to arrive mid-morning entering the harbour through the eastern entrance which is guarded on both sides by dramatic cliffs and rugged tussock covered hills.
+This very large sheltered harbour is rich in human history, we plan to arrive mid-morning entering the harbour through the eastern entrance which is guarded on both sides by dramatic cliffs and rugged, tussock-covered hills.
 Our activities here today are totally weather dependent.
 If the weather is fine there will be an opportunity to climb to the South West Cape and visit the Shy Mollymawk colony.
 Above the colony we occasionally see Gibson’s Wandering Albatross breeding.
-Alternatively there will be an opportunity to Zodiac cruise along the coast of Adams Island, Western Harbour and Victoria Passage.
-We may visit Camp Cove, the Tagua Bay coastwatcher’s station and lookout, or Epigwatt where the remains of the ‘Grafton’ which was wrecked here in 1864 can be seen.
+Alternatively, there will be an opportunity to Zodiac cruise along the coast of Adams Island, Western Harbour and Victoria Passage.
+We may visit Camp Cove, the Tagua Bay Coastwatcher’s station and lookout, or Epigwaitt where the remains of the ‘Grafton’ which was wrecked here in 1864, can be seen.

 We arrive at the Port of Bluff early in the morning.
 After breakfast disembark and board our complimentary coach transfer to either a central city point or to the airport.